cosmos/interchain-security/docs/docs/adrs/adr-013-equivocation-slashing.md

 In the remainder of this section, we explain how slashing is performed on a single chain and show why slashing on the provider for equivocation on the consumer is challenging.

-Note that future versions of the Cosmos SDK and CometBFT could modify the way we slash, etc. Therefore, a future reader of this ADR, should note that when we refer to Cosmos SDK and CometBFT we specifically refer to their [v0.47](https://docs.cosmos.network/v0.47/intro/overview) and [v0.37](https://docs.cometbft.com/v0.37/) versions respectively.
+Note that future versions of the Cosmos SDK, CometBFT, and ibc-go could modify the way we slash, etc. Therefore, a future reader of this ADR, should note that when we refer to Cosmos SDK, CometBFT, and ibc-go we specifically refer to their [v0.47](https://docs.cosmos.network/v0.47/intro/overview),  [v0.37](https://docs.cometbft.com/v0.37/) and [v7.3.0](https://github.com/cosmos/ibc-go/blob/v7.3.0) versions respectively.

 ### Single-chain slashing
 Slashing is implemented across the [slashing](https://docs.cosmos.network/v0.47/modules/slashing)